-To go to the Configure Rear Panel Menu from the System Configuration Menu, press Rear Panel.
-The Configure Rear Panel Menu (below) is displayed.
+To go to the Configure Rear Panel Menu (below) from the System Configuration menu, press Rear Panel.

 Press Blanking +/- to select a +5V or -5V level for the retrace and bandswitch blanking outputs.
 The retrace and bandswitch blanking signal outputs are both available at the rear panel AUX I/O connector.
 The display will reflect your selection.